master-hax/aosp-system-core/llkd/README.md

 coding hygiene, a common request to add such to publicly reviewed kernel.org maintained drivers).
 For instance use wait_event_interruptible() instead of wait_event().
 The blacklists can be adjusted accordingly if these conditions are met to cover kernel components.
+For the stack symbol checking, there is an additional process blacklist so that we do not incide sepolicy violations on services that block ptrace operations.

 An accompanying gTest set have been added, and will setup a persistent D or Z process, with and without forward progress, but not in a live-lock state